MJ Melendez Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- His last appearance came on Friday against the Oakland Athletics, when the lefty went seven scoreless innings while giving up two hits.
+- In his most recent appearance on Friday, the lefty tossed seven scoreless innings against the Oakland Athletics while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.